 My Next Post

-In two weeks, I’ll continue compiling and offering synopses of all the articles and content that have helped me on my path to publication.
+I’ll continue compiling and offering synopses of all the articles and content that have helped me on my path to publication.